 For example, if you have a workflow for employee onboarding, you’d run the workflow for each new hire, or if you’re working from a customer support process, you would run the workflow for each customer support ticket.

-Select the workflow you would like to run.
+Click “Run a workflow” and select the workflow you would like to run.
 You can either scroll down to find a workflow, type its name in the search box, or select one from the list of ones you have recently run.

 You can set up workflow runs to be scheduled on a daily, weekly, monthly, or yearly basis, or to run once at a given date or time.